 The synthesis pragma tells the Bluespec compiler to generate a separate Verilog file for the implementation of the module thus annotated.
-The synthesis tools then recognize it as a distinct module and will report resources specific to that module.
-For example, the utilization by hierarchy lists resources used by fir_m, fir_m2 and so on, which are the mkMultiplier instantiations.
-The report also lists resources used by FIFOs, because mkFIFO is implemented in a separate Verilog file.
+The synthesis tools then recognize it as a distinct module and will produce reports specific to that module.

 3.2 Synthesis Boundaries on Polymorphic Modules